Bakhri Ahmad Khan

-Bakhri Ahmad Khan is a village situated on the bank of river Indus in Layyah District, Punjab, Pakistan.
+Bakhri Ahmad Khan is a village situated on the bank of the river Indus in Layyah District, Punjab, Pakistan.

 It is located at 30.7359°N 70.838°E at an altitude of 141 meters.

 Many people work in public services.
 Gurmani Balouch is the main caste of this village.

-Bakhri Ahmad Khan is covered by a union council, numbered 7 of the 42 union councils of Layyah tehsil.
+Bakhri Ahmad Khan is part of union council No. 7, out of the 42 union councils of Layyah tehsil.
 The name of its mouza is Bait Dabli.
-The total of registered voters is 1,336.
+The total registered voters are 1,336.
 The total population is about 2,000 according to GeoNames geographical database.

-A major problem of this village is flooding and lack of proper healthcare facilities.
+A major problem of this village is flooding and a lack of proper healthcare facilities.